 - If you are taking a course of antibiotics, we recommend that you come for a test one week after finishing the course.
 The exception is if you already have symptoms, in which case we recommend that you attend earlier than this.

-The test (consultation) consists of a number of components.
-This is dependent on your specific situation.
+The examination consists of several components, depending on your specific situation.

 The test will generally take 15 to 30 minutes.
 However, it may, of course, take longer if you are experiencing specific symptoms.

-With your login details you can retrieve the results of the research online.
-These are on the contact card that you received at the end of your visit to the STI outpatient clinic.
-If you do not have any login details (anymore) then we advise you to call for the results.
-The telephone number for results is at the bottom of this page.
+You can request the results of the STI test online with your login details.
+Your login details are listed on the contact card you received at the start of your visit to the STI clinic.
+If you do not have any login details (anymore) then we advise you to call for the results via telephone number (020) 555 5822, Mon / Fri between 10.15 am and 12.15 pm.

 We recommend that you check your results during working hours (Monday to Friday between 9 am and 4 pm) so that we - if necessary - can speak to you or receive you as soon as possible at the STI outpatient clinic for treatment.
-To view your results, enter the pin number, order number and password on the results page.
+To view your results, visit: www.soatestuitslag.nl and enter your pin number and order number and enter the login code that you will receive bij text message.
 You can then view your personal results.

 Pay attention!
 If you have already been treated during your visit to the outpatient clinic and, according to this site, no additional treatment is required anymore, it may happen that you still have complaints.
 If you have followed all the advice given and you still have complaints one week after completing the course of antibiotics, please contact us to schedule a possible follow-up check.